WO-Connor/TCF_Knockout/README.md

 ### Chunk 5 & 6: integrate_fns & integrate
 normalize_integrate() - Given a Seurat object, list of variables to regress, and number of features for integration, performs SCTransform normalization and integrates. postintegrate() - Given an integrated Seurat object, number of PCA dimensions, and resolution, runs PCA, UMAP, finds neighbors and clusters.
-Normalizes the data with SCTransform across samples, regressing for counts and genes.
+Normalizes the data with SCTransform across samples, regressing for mitochondrial percentage, counts, and genes.
 Integrates over the most variable 3000 genes, runs PCA and UMAP(12 dimensions), and clusters with a resolution of 0.15.

 ### Chunk 7: visualize_clusters
-Plots UMAP with labels by cluster.
-Plots UMAP by perturbation and sample, and calculates and plots UMAP by cell cycle based on markers for G2M and S phases.
+Plots and saves UMAP with labels by cluster.
+Plots and saves UMAP by perturbation and sample, and calculates, plots, and saves UMAP by cell cycle based on markers for G2M and S phases.
 Optionally creates feature plots for mitochondrial percentage, number of transcripts, number of genes, and G2M and S scores with UMAP reductions.

 ### Chunk 8: cell_type_functions
 geneset_marker_overlap.f() - Calculates geneset marker overlap, including the percent of known markers for each cell type that are present in each cluster, and the list of those genes.
 Also includes reformatting to clean up the data before writing to CSV and creating a barplot for each cluster of cell type, number of overlapping genes, and percentage.
 Saves barplots.